bvbohnen/X4_Customizer/Documentation.md

    - Added multi-object table views to the gui object editor tabs.
  * 1.7.1
    - Fixed an issue with lxml find/findall not properly handling xpaths using indexes after predicates.
+ * 1.8
+   - Tested with the top 100 Nexus mods to guide various debug and refinement.
+   - Added the Extensions tab to the gui, allowing viewing, enabling, disabling, and testing of extensions.
+   - Added the Color_Text transform.